Your travel expert

 Targeted birds: Spot-winged Antbird, Double-striped Thick-knee, Green Ibis, Bare-faced Ibis, Scarlet Ibis, Hoatzin, Red-bellied Macaw, Paradise Tanager, Turquoise Tanager, Magpie Tanager, Pectoral Sparrow, Whistling Heron, Little Blue Heron, Black-billed Thrush, Wood Stork, Masked Trogon, Moustached Puffbird, White-chested Puffbird, Yellow-ridged Toucan, Chestnut-eared Araçari

-This new day will give us the opportunity to explore the surroundings of the eastern plains of the Colombian llanos.
-In this little visited area we will look for several species with a limited range.
-We also hope to see a plethora of waterfowl, including the majestic Jabiru, the prized Sunbittern and the curious Horned Screamer.
+Today, we will explore the surrounding plains of the Colombian llanos.
+In this undervisited area, we will look for several range-restricted species and a plethora of waterfowl, including the majestic Jabiru, the prized Sunbittern, and the curious Horned Screamer.
 Stretching from the eastern Andean foothills towards the Venezuelan border, along the great drainage basin of the Orinoco River, the llanos ecosystems, similar to the Brazilian Pantanal, abound with wildlife that is particularly easy to observe.
 Dinner and overnight in Yopal.

 Transport and private specialist guide